After a Natural Disaster: Parenting 0–5 Year Olds

 Natural disasters can leave young children feeling confused and insecure.
 Children respond to trauma and stress in different ways and at different times during the event.

-Children up to five years of age may find it hard to adjust to change and loss.
-Children this age also have not yet developed their own coping skills so they depend on parents and family members to help them deal with difficult situations.
+Children up to five years old may find it hard to adjust to change and loss.
+Children this age also have not yet developed their own coping skills, so they depend on parents and family members to help them deal with difficult situations.
 Just as a young child watches their parents' response as a stranger approaches, children observe how their parents react to stress and pick up on their reaction.
+Children look to important adults to find out how to manage their reactions after the immediate threat.
 Knowing how children may respond at this age can help parents and other adults recognize problems and react appropriately.

 Very young children may regress to an earlier behavioral stage after a traumatic event.
 Infants may become clingy.
 Toddlers may want items they have given up such as a blanket, pacifier, or other security item.
 They may cling to a parent or become very attached to a place where they feel safe.

 Preschoolers may experience changes in eating and sleeping habits.
 They may also experience unexplainable aches and pains.
 Other behavior changes to watch for are increases in misbehavior or hyperactivity, speech difficulties, and aggressive or withdrawn behavior.
 A preschool child may tell exaggerated stories about the difficult event or may speak of it over and over again.
 Be patient with them as they process their experience by repeating themselves.
 Their mind is only able to see things through their point of view, so their description may sound "self-centered," yet it is simply their perspective.

 What You Can Do

 Parents provide reassurance in a variety of ways during a traumatic time.
 Very young children need a lot of time being physically close by cuddling and being near their parents day to day.
 They also benefit from verbal support.
 Try these strategies for helping your child cope: